senzing-garage/knowledge-base/HOWTO/create-senzing-github-repository.md

 ## Configure repository

-1. On repository home page, click "releases" link.
+1. On repository home page, in **Releases** section, click "Create a new release" link.
     1. Click "Create a new release" button.
     1. Tag version: 0.0.0
     1. Release title: 0.0.0